 Nursery web spiders (Picture 4) carry their egg sacks with them using modified mouth parts, ensuring their protection.

 Common house spiders (Picture 5) weave tier egg sack and keep it right in their web, where it remains until it hatches, and spiderlings will remain in the web for several days, slowly dispersing.

-All photos taken by Senior Educator Sarah Crosby onsite at The New Weis Center
+All photos taken prior to 8/17/22 taken by Sarah Crosby onsite at The New Weis Center

 Unlike frogs who grow a lot as a tadpole, toads go through metamorphosis quickly, and then do much of their growing when emerging onto land.
 These toadlets, the size of your fingernail, often all emerge from the water at the same time, which leads to the ground being covered in hundreds of them, which you may walk right by thinking they're bugs!